-Half Year 2006 £m Half Year CER 2005 £m Change Half Year RER 2005 £m Change
+Half year 2006 £m Half year CER 2005 £m Change Half year RER 2005 £m Change

-PVNBP 2 200 2 075 12% 2.740 17%

-3,209 2,875 2,749
+PVNBP 3,209 2,875 12% 2,749 17%

 APE sales 323 288 12% 275 17%

 NBP 134 99 35% 95 41%

-NBP Margin (% PVNBP) 4.2% 3.5% 3.5%
+NBP margin (% PVNBP) 4.2% 3.5% 3.5%

-Total EEV basis operating profit 350 451 (22%) 431 (19%)
+Total EEV basis

+operating profit 350 451 (22)% 431 (19)%

 Total IFRS operating profit 227 178 28% 169 34%

-^{} Continuing operations.
+^{}Continuing operations.

-Period-on-period comparisons of financial performance are on a Constant Exchange Rate (CER) basis, unless otherwise stated
+Period-on-period comparisons of financial performance are on a CER basis, unless

-Jackson, our US Insurance business, had a strong first half to the year delivering PVNBP and APE sales growth of 12 per cent whilst maintaining the strong new business profit margins achieved during 2005.
-Jackson again delivered record variable annuity sales during the first half of 2006, and has now recorded seven consecutive record quarters of variable annuity growth.
+Jackson National Life (JNL), our US insurance business, had a strong first half to the year delivering PVNBP and APE sales growth of 12 per cent whilst maintaining the strong new business profit (NBP) margins achieved during 2005.
+JNL again delivered record variable annuity sales during the first half of 2006, and has now recorded seven consecutive record quarters of variable annuity growth.

-Innovation in product design continues to be a key driver of Jackson competitiveness, and during the first half of 2006 79 per cent of retail sales related to products and product features launched since the beginning of 2005.
-In January Jackson added a 5 per cent annual benefit increase option to its popular lifetime guaranteed minimum withdrawal benefits (GMWBs).
-In February, the company launched two new fixed index annuity contracts, Elite Choice and Elite Choice Rewards, which expanded the number of FIA products Jackson offers to five.
-In May, Jackson added five new guaranteed minimum withdrawal benefit (GMWB) options that provide contract holders with a guaranteed return of premium and lifetime income.
-Additionally, Jackson expanded its variable annuity fund offering during the first half of the year.
+Innovation in product design continues to be a key driver of JNL competitiveness, and during the first half of 2006 79 per cent of retail sales related to products and product features launched since the beginning of 2005.
+In January JNL added a five per cent annual benefit increase option to its popular lifetime guaranteed minimum withdrawal benefits (GMWB).
+In February, the company launched two new fixed index annuity contracts, Elite Choice and Elite Choice Rewards, which expanded the number of fixed index annuity products JNL offers to five.
+In May, JNL added five new GMWB options that provide contract holders with a guaranteed return of premium and lifetime income.
+Additionally, JNL expanded its variable annuity fund offering during the first half of the year.

-The organisational flexibility and competency in execution which enables this product innovation, coupled with a powerful distribution model and strong service offering increased Jackson's share of the variable annuity market to 4.2 per cent during the first quarter (VARDS), up from 3.3 per cent at the same time last year.
-Jackson also improved its share of variable annuity sales through the independent broker-dealer channel to 10.4 per cent at the end of the first quarter, up from 5.4 per cent two years ago, and 8.1 per cent at the same point in 2005.
+The organisational flexibility and competency in execution which enables this product innovation, coupled with a powerful distribution model and strong service offering increased JNL's share of the variable annuity market to 4.2 per cent during the first quarter (VARDS), up from 3.3 per cent at the same time last year.
+JNL also improved its share of variable annuity sales through the independent broker-dealer channel to 10.4 per cent at the end of the first quarter, up from 5.4 per cent two years ago, and 8.1 per cent at the same point in 2005.